RunestoneInteractive/pythonds/_sources/Trees/BinaryHeapImplementation.rst

 The method that we will use to store items in a heap relies on maintaining the heap order property.
 The **heap order property** is as
-follows: In a heap, for every node :math:`x` with parent :math:`p`, the key in :math:`p` is smaller than or equal to the key in :math:`x`. :ref:`Figure 2 <fig_heapOrder>` also illustrates a complete binary tree that has the heap order property.
+follows: in a heap, for every node :math:`x` with parent :math:`p`, the key in :math:`p` is smaller than or equal to the key in :math:`x`. :ref:`Figure 2 <fig_heapOrder>` also illustrates a complete binary tree that has the heap order property.